A Probabalistic Computer:

 If

-then, since the Triangle Inequality is symetric in and rewrite it as:
+then, since the Triangle Inequality is symetric in

 The Hamming distance between two bytes is defined to be the count of the number of positions in which the corresponding bits differ.